hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 search() #Gives a list of attached packages
 ```

-In this workshop we will mostly be using functions from the standard base packages.
+In this workshop we have introduced you to functions from the standard base packages.
 However, the more you work with R you will come to realize that there is a cornucopia of R packages that offer a wide variety of functionality.
 To use additional packages will require installation.
 Many packages can be installed from the [CRAN](http://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/) repositories.

 ### Package installation from CRAN